augustorcn/judi/README.md

 ===================
 How to use

-* First you need to instantiate the class in Judi php file that will start the application from the command line and call the run method passing a yaml file with the settings necessary to meet the requirements of your application.
+* sample.php - First you need to instantiate the class in Judi php file that will start the application from the command line and call the run method passing a yaml file with the settings necessary to meet the requirements of your application.

-    sample.php

     $judi = new Judi\Judi();
     $judi->run(__DIR__ . '/config.yml');

-* Configurations
+* config.yml - Configurations

-    config.yml

     Sample 1
         positive:
           params: {num: int}
           return: num > 0 ? true : false;

         // $ php sample.php positive 3
         // $ true

     Sample 2
         today:
           return: date('d');

         // $ php sample.php today
         // $ 20

     Sample 3
         multiply:
           params: {num1: int, num2: int}
           return: num1 * num2;

         // $ php sample.php multiply 4 10
         // $ 40

 License Information
 ===================